mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 **Tip**: If you find yourself exerting a lot of force or feeling physical pain while building computer hardware, you're probably doing something wrong.
 Server equipment is designed so that middle-aged, out-of-shape IT people can use it, so you don't need peak physical fitness.
 {{</notice>}}

 Cage nuts have a clever design in that they clip into the rack.
-That way, you don't have to hold the nut in place while you're screwing the component into your rack.
+That way, you don't have to hold the nut in place when screwing the component into your rack.

 {{<img src="cage-nuts-right.webp" max-width="600px" caption="The correct way to install cage nuts is to let them clip in from behind the hole in the rack post.">}}

 ### Don't install patch keys backward

-I'm going to sound like a moron here, but I installed my patch panel keys incorrectly twice before I realized how to do it the correct way.
+I'm going to sound like a moron here, but I installed my patch panel keys incorrectly twice before I realized how to do it correctly.

-Now that I've seen the correct way, what I thought was correct before looks absurd, but it's my first rack!
+Now that I've seen the right way, what I thought was correct before looks absurd, but it's my first rack!

 So, my first attempt was like this: